Nexmo/station/_tutorials/client-sdk/run-phone-to-app.md

 A conversation can now take place between the web app (agent) and the inbound caller.

-Hangup on the call using your handset and the call status will be updated again.
+Hang up when you're done and the call status will be updated again.